 The programme is intended for students with a research-oriented profile.
-It trains students with bachelors ranging from biomedical sciences and biology to (bio)chemistry, physics, mathematics and engineering, for a Master’s degree at the interface between these disciplines.
-Also medical and veterinary doctors, dentists, pharmacists/pharmaceutical scientists can enter the programme.
-The focus is on the issue how molecules lead to biological function in health and disease.
-It therewith covers genetics, microbiology, structural biology, cell physiology, molecular biology, biochemistry, biophysics, biomathematics, genomics, bioinformatics, pharmacology, toxicology, spectroscopy, immunology and infection.
+It trains students with bachelors ranging from biomedical sciences and biology to (bio)chemistry, physics, mathematics, bioinformatics, pharmacy and engineering, for a Master’s degree at the interface between these disciplines.
+The programme is focussed on the question as to how molecules lead to biological functions and how this can be examined.
+It therewith covers (epi)genetics, microbiology, structural biology, cell physiology, molecular biology, biochemistry, biophysics, biomathematics, genomics, bioinformatics, pharmacology, toxicology, immunology, oncology, and infection biology.